CebolaLab/GWAS-overlap/README.md

 - All of the variants on the same **haplotype** as the causal SNP will therefore be observed to be *significantly associated* with disease.
 - This set of associated SNPs makes up a GWAS 'signal'

-A GWAS **signal** is therefore hypothesised to capture just one **causal variant**.
+A GWAS **signal** is therefore hypothesised to "capture" or "result from" just **one causal variant**.
 However, the observed results will consist of a set of associated SNPs in high LD, one of which should be the causal variant.

 ### Combining GWAS